 He Tohu – Exhibition opens 20 May 2017

-He Tohu is a new permanent exhibition of the founding constitutional documents that shape our nation:
+He Tohu is a new permanent exhibition of three iconic constitutional documents that shape Aotearoa New Zealand.

 - 1835 He Whakaputanga o te Rangatiratanga o Nu Tireni - Declaration of Independence of the United Tribes of New Zealand

 - 1840 Te Tiriti o Waitangi - Treaty of Waitangi

 - 1893 Women’s Suffrage Petition – Te Petihana Whakamana Pōti Wahine.

 In a partnership between Crown and Māori, and with significant input from women’s groups, development of He Tohu began in 2014.